Hello readers! In this post, we’ll discuss the different types of lathe cutting tools and their applications using illustrations.

-The main function of a rough turning tool is to remove the maximum amount of metal in a minimum time that the tool, work, and the machine will permit.
+The main function of a rough turning tool is to remove the maximum amount of metal in the minimum time that the tool, work, and machine will permit.
 The cutting angle is so ground that it can withstand maximum cutting pressure.

 1.2 Finish Turning Tool

-Turning tool is used to remove the very small amount of metal.
+The turning tool is used to remove a very small amount of metal.
 A tool angle is so ground that it can produce a very smooth and accurate surface.

-A square shoulder is turned by a knife edge turning tool or facing tool.
-A bevelled shoulder may be turned by a straight turning tool having a side cutting edge angle and zero nose radius.
-A filleted shoulder is turned by a straight turning tool with a nose radius corresponding to the fillet radius of the work.
+A square shoulder is turned by a knife-edge turning tool or facing tool.
+A beveled shoulder may be turned by a straight turning tool having a side cutting edge angle and zero nose radius.
+A filleted shoulder is turned by a straight-turning tool with a nose radius corresponding to the fillet radius of the work.

 4.1 External Thread Cutting Tool

-Metric, B.S.W or American “V” thread are formed by a single point thread cutting tool.
-Its cutting edges sharpened to the shape and size of the thread to be cut.
+Metric, B.S.W, or American “V” threads are formed by a single-point thread-cutting tool.
+Its cutting edges are sharpened to the shape and size of the thread to be cut.

 The shape of the tool is determined by the included angle at the nose of the tool which should correspond to the angle of the thread.
 It may be 60° for metric threads or 55° for B.S.W threads.

 The size or cross-section of the cutting edges of the tool depends upon the pitch of the thread.
-Below figure illustrates an H.S.S. thread cutting tool.
+The below figure illustrates an H.S.S. thread-cutting tool.

-So for machining different screw threads having different pitches separates tools are used to produce accurate threads.
-The nose of the tool is pointed, flat or rounded according to the shape of the root of the thread.
+So for machining different screw threads having different pitches separate tools are used to produce accurate threads.
+The nose of the tool is pointed, flat, or rounded according to the shape of the root of the thread.